johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 The chart below illustrates how this works.
 This charts shows a subset of  notes from the Community Notes public data set, run through [my own implementation of the algorithm](https://github.com/social-protocols/bridge-based-ranking).
 The horizontal axis shows the note's "polarity" -- e.g. +1 for right-wing and  -1 for left wing -- and the vertical axis shows its "helpfulness".
 The note's final score is its vertical component, or its projection on the "helpfulness" axis.

-The colors of the dots indicate their actual status in Community Notes (as you can see, the polarity factor found by my implementation more or less aligns with the output of the official algorithm).
+The colors of the dots indicate their actual status in Community Notes (as you can see, the common-ground factor found by my implementation more or less aligns with the Helpfulness ratings of the official algorithm).

 <img src='community-notes-items-polarity-plot.png'
                  alt='Community Notes Polarity Plot (Notes)'
                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

 Notice how there is a large spread along not just the the vertical axis, but also the horizontal axis.
 If want we want to know how helpful a note is, the horizontal axis is just noise.
 But there is a lot of information along the vertical axis.
-Separating the polarity factor from the helpfulness factor by ignoring the horizontal component removes the noise and extract useful information.
+Separating the polarity factor from the helpfulness factor by ignoring the horizontal component removes the noise and extracts useful information.

 ### Why it Works